pablodecm/phd_thesis/src/102_chapter_2.md

-Once muons, electrons and isolated photons in the event have been identified, the remaining particle-flow blocks (i.e. linked tracks and/or calorimeters deposits) are interpreted as either neutral or charged *PF candidates*.
+Once muons, electrons and isolated photons in the event have been identified, the remaining particle-flow blocks (i.e. linked tracks and/or calorimeters deposits) are interpreted as either as neutral or charged *PF candidates* [@Sirunyan:2017ulk].
 These physics object candidates account for charged and neutral hadrons coming from the hadronisation of partons produced in the collision or their subsequent decays, as well as non-isolated photons radiated during those processes.
-When the aim is studying high-energy fundamental interactions that produce partons or other parton-decaying intermediate particles (e.g. $H \rightarrow b \bar{b}$), such reconstructed objects are not so directly practical because their individual momenta cannot be linked with original parton momentum.
-This is because the processes of hadronisation, decays and associated radiation are stochastic, producing tree-like structures with multiple leafs as discussed in Section [@sec:parton_showers], difficulting attempts to uniquely identify each parton with its decay chain.
+When the aim is studying high-energy fundamental interactions that produce partons or other parton-decaying intermediate particles (e.g. $H \rightarrow b \bar{b}$), such reconstructed objects are not directly practical because their individual momenta cannot be linked with original parton momentum.
+This is because the processes of fragmentation, hadronisation, decays and associated radiation are stochastic, producing tree-like structures with multiple leafs as discussed in Section [@sec:parton_showers], difficulting attempts to uniquely identify each parton with its decay chain.

+A possible way to construct simpler observables that can be linked with the original partons is to create composite objects based the remaining candidates through clustering.
+These objects, referred to as *jets*, are an attempt to represent the chain of hadrons and radiated energy produced, so the original parton energy and momentum can be recovered from the summed of the components.
+They can geometrically viewed as cones coming from the interaction region, covering an angular area $\Delta R$ of a given size in a given direction, that contains a collimated set of hadrons and radiated photons flying away in a similar direction.

 #### Missing Transverse Energy